 I don’t know about you, but my sweet tooth is really hard to kick after the holidays.
 Especially after dinner when it’s Netflix time, my snack senses start tingling!
-Instead of binging on junk food mindlessly, I’ve tried to think up dessert alternatives in the form of healthy snacks made with fruit.
+Instead of binging on junk food mindlessly, I’ve tried to think up healthy sweet snacks that incorporate fruit.
 That way, my craving for sugar is kept at bay without throwing my health goals out the window.

 Chia seeds are a major superfood— have you incorporated them in your own diet yet?
 They’re packed with Omega-3s, fiber and antioxidants to fuel your body, and it’s easy to add them to simple recipes!
 This “pudding” is sort of like a thicker smoothie bowl with more texture.